hehao98/MigrationHelper/README.md

 1. `evaluation/manual/ground-truth-all.xlsx`.
 List of all ground truth migration rules.
 2. `evaluation/manual/confirmed-migration-all.xlsx`.
 List of all confirmed migration commits.

-We also have some partial database dumps, including dependency change sequences, available here (TODO: add a Google Drive link).
+We also have some partial database dumps, including dependency change sequences, available [here](https://drive.google.com/drive/folders/1UBTp9betjAi6gSly4OmGvLwIl7AJvUfg).
 See the `doc/` folder for documentation about the MongoDB database.

 ### Recommendation Examples